omarelmoghazy/Nasdaq/README.md

 ##### Install dependencies
 - Install Node. js and NPM if not installed.
 Follow this [link](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm "link").
 - Install Yarn.
 Follow this [link](https://classic.yarnpkg.com/lang/en/docs/install/#windows-stable "link").
+- Download **Expo Go** app on your mobile phone to test it on your device.

 ##### In your project directory
 ###### Install packages